panedrone/sdm_demo_todolist_golang/README.md

 # sdm_demo_todolist_sqlite3_golang
-Quick Demo of how to use [SQL DAL Maker](https://github.com/panedrone/sqldalmaker) + Go: Gorm and direct "database/sql"
+Quick Demo of how to use [SQL DAL Maker](https://github.com/panedrone/sqldalmaker) + Go: Gorm and direct "database/sql".
+Both implementations are using the same Vue.js front-end and the same SQLite3 database.

 ![demo-go.png](demo-go.png)